Chia-Network/chia-blockchain/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery and unwelcome sexual attention or advances
-* Excessive trolling, insulting/derogatory comments, and personal or political attacks
+* Insulting/derogatory comments, and personal or political attacks, or excessive trolling.
 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission